-To import images from a camera, first connect the camera to your system with a USB cable.
-If your system tries to automatically mount the camera's files, you should abort the mount operation, otherwise the camera cannot be accessed from within darktable.
+Connect the camera to your system with a USB cable (if your camera is auto-mounted by your system, you will need to un-mount it before it can be accessed by darktable).
 If you don't see your camera listed in the import module, press the "scan for devices" button.
-Once your camera is detected the import module should offer the ability to copy & import images from the camera or tether your camera while shooting.
-As with the "copy & import" button, darktable will physically copy files imported from the camera into a specified directory following the file naming pattern defined in preferences > import.
+Once your camera is detected the import module should offer the ability to copy & import images from the camera.
+Clicking the "copy & import" button physically copies the selected images from the camera into a specified directory (following the file naming pattern defined in preferences > import) and then adds the copied images to the library.